Is it Possible to Cancel a Health Insurance Plan?

 COBRA: A Temporary Safety Net

-- You pay the full premium yourself.
+• Expensive because you pay the full premium yourself.

 Alternatives to Cancelling

-- Downgrading extras like dental or vision.
+• Downgrade extras like dental or vision coverage.

 Tips Before You Cancel

-- Check for cancellation fees or penalties.
+• Check for fees or penalties.

 Medicare & Medicaid: Special Considerations